Gunpowder Milkshake: Plot

 In a flashback at a diner, twelve-year-old Sam learns that her assassin mother, Scarlet, is skipping town after a job gone wrong.
 Armed men arrive to kill Scarlet, but she kills them and escapes, leaving an upset Sam behind to be cared for by Nathan.

 Fifteen years later, the now 27-year-old Sam is an assassin for Nathan, the human resources head for the same firm Scarlet worked for.
 Nathan gives Sam a new job, killing a man who stole money from The Firm and returning the money.
-Sam goes to a weapons armory disguised as a library to exchange her weapons for new ones.
+Sam goes to a weapons armory, which is disguised as a library, to exchange her weapons for new ones.
 There, she meets Anna May, Madeleine, and Florence — three former accomplices of Scarlet.
 They consider killing her for showing up unannounced, but change their minds when they learn her identity.
 They provide her with clean weapons for the job.

 Sam infiltrates a hotel room to retrieve the stolen money and shoots the man responsible in the abdomen when he lunges for his ringing phone.
 Listening in on the call, she learns that he stole the money to save his kidnapped young daughter and must bring it to a nearby bowling alley to exchange for her.
 Sam takes him to a firm-affiliated private doctor for treatment and agrees to handle the exchange herself.

 Nathan learns of her plan and sends three henchmen to stop her and retrieve the money; Sam incapacitates them before continuing with her plan.
 Masked men give her the girl, Emily, before retreating with the money; Sam pursues them, but the men turn on one another, resulting in their deaths and the destruction of the stolen money.